vaginessa/dns-wiki/FAQ.md

 <a name="FAQ37"></a>
 ##### (37) Can I use XPrivacy, Lightning Wall, or any other Firewalls/Security apps together with AFWall+?

->* XPrivacy: should work fine, if you not restrict any AFWall+ or System related important features like 'IPC' or internet access.
-Be careful, if there is any problem you can watch what is blocked under the watch list in XPrivacy and try to remove it.
+>* XPrivacy: Will work fine with AFWall+ as long as you do not restrict any AFWall+ in any way that will prevent it from working (do not block its internet access or system-related functions like 'IPC').
+If there is any problem you can watch what is blocked under the *Data Usage* section in XPrivacy and try to remove it.
-* Lightning Wall: works fine together with AFWall+, because it does not interact with the existent IPTables (leave IPTables unchecked).
+* Lightning Wall: Works fine together with AFWall+, because it does not interact with IPTables (leave IPTables unchecked).
 * Avast: please disable this firewall if it's turned on (unchecked by default).
 * Android Tuner: Same as Avast, but the Firewall is disabled by default.
 * DonkeyGuard: It can't control IPTables, but Android's permission, so generally it work but don't restrict some important functions like _write_external_storage_, or AFWall+ log can't be created on your sdcard.
 * OrWall: OrWall is not compatible with AFWall+.
 Please disable it and enable the _Transparent Proxy_ option in Orbot.
-* Adblock Plus: Comes with there own IPTables, but it should be no problem to use it together with AFWall+.
+* Adblock Plus: Comes with their own IPTables, but it should be no problem to use it together with AFWall+.
 If something went wrong and you like to report a bug, please disabled it first and try to reproduce the problem, if you manually created/enabled a proxy, shut it down first.
 * An overview of similar solutions is available over [here](https://github.com/ukanth/afwall/wiki/Similar-Firewall-solutions).

-> Generally it's not necessary to use two firewalls together and it could be problematic if you don't know what you are doing, or did you use two knifes at the same time? :8ball:
+> Generally it is not necessary to use two firewalls together and it could be problematic if you don't know what you are doing.  :8ball:

 <a name="FAQ38"></a>
-##### (38) Will you integrate an HOSTS blocking option?
+##### (38) Will you integrate a HOSTS blocking option?

 > No (see [#285](https://github.com/ukanth/afwall/issues/285) & [#223] (https://github.com/ukanth/afwall/issues/223)), AFWall+ is a firewall and not a all-in-one solution for all "security" related problems on Android.
 The goal is to control IPTables with some gimmicks such as custom scripts - which is already implemented.
 A big [hosts](http://en.wikipedia.org/wiki/Hosts_%28file%29) file can also slow-down non high-end smartphones, block some ads which some developer need to get money and can block some sites you may need.
 There are also other solutions to handle it, like MoaAB or and Xposed module called UnbelovedHosts.
 For additional question take a look over [here](https://github.com/ukanth/afwall/wiki/Advertisements-blocking).